borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] update puppeteer script to consider an array of paths

-- [x] create permalink.svg and reconsider the h2 elements
+- [x] create script producing the markdown files and the png images

+- [x] update previous script to create a directory if necessary

 - [ ] modify renderer to add a permalink `<a>` element?

-- [ ] create script parsing markdown _and_ creating opengraph images

 - [ ] copy for the different sections of the landing page